EPCCed/2026-03-02-Fortran-intro/_episodes/06-array-expressions.md

 If an array subscript is present, it must be valid; if the stride is present it may not be zero.

-> ## Array style
->
-> It may be a good idea to prefer use of `a(:)` over `a` when referencing the
-> whole array.
-The former has the appearance of an array, while the latter may
-> incorrectly appear to be a scalar to an unfamiliar reader of the code (or you
-> yourself if it's been a while since you last read it).
-{: .callout}

 ## Array expressions and assignments